Far from the Madding Crowd (2015 film): Plot

-The film is set in 1870 in Britain.
-While working on her aunt's farm in Dorset, Bathsheba Everdene (Carey Mulligan) meets neighbouring farmer, Gabriel Oak (Matthias Schoenaerts).
+In 1870 in Britain, while working on her aunt's farm in Dorset, Bathsheba Everdene meets neighbouring farmer, Gabriel Oak.
 He eventually proposes, but the headstrong Bathsheba declines, saying she is too independent.
 One night, Gabriel's new sheepdog herds his entire flock off a steep cliff.
 Penniless, Gabriel leaves to search for work.
 In contrast, Bathsheba inherits an uncle's farm and leaves to run it.

 While at a fair trying to find employment, Gabriel sees soldiers recruiting.
 A girl there, Fanny Robin, points out one soldier, Sergeant Frank Troy, her sweetheart.
 She suggests Gabriel seek employment at a farm in Weatherbury.
 Upon Gabriel's arrival, several buildings are on fire.
 He saves the barn from destruction.
 At dawn the next day, he meets the farm's new mistress, Bathsheba, who hires him as a shepherd.

-While in town trading her seed, Bathsheba sees her neighbour William Boldwood (Michael Sheen), a prosperous and mature bachelor.
+While in town trading her grain, Bathsheba sees her neighbour William Boldwood, a prosperous and mature bachelor.
 Bathsheba sends Boldwood a Valentine as a joke.
 He is both offended and intrigued.
 In the meantime, Fanny goes to the wrong church for her wedding; Troy, believing he's been jilted, is devastated.
 Boldwood comes to speak to Bathsheba, sees her handling sheep, and is charmed.
 He invites her to his home, where he proposes marriage.
 Bathsheba delays giving him a final answer, and Gabriel admonishes her for toying with Boldwood's affections.
 Stung by the criticism, she fires him.
 The next day, a crisis arises with the sheep that only Gabriel can manage.
 She successfully persuades him to return.

 Bathsheba meets Frank Troy, who expresses admiration for her; the next day he returns to help with the harvest.
 He flirts with Bathsheba and arranges a secret meeting.
 At their rendezvous in the woods, he shows off his swordplay, telling her not to flinch as he swings his sword.
 He embraces her passionately and Bathsheba is left in a daze.
 Gabriel warns her against Troy, but she elopes with him.
 Returning to the farm, the newly married couple celebrate with all the workers and Troy begins to show his bad side.
 When Gabriel seeks help to protect the hayricks from an approaching storm, Troy, belligerent and drunk, refuses to take him seriously.
 Gabriel single-handedly tries to cover the harvest with tarpaulins and Bathsheba, ashamed of Troy's drunken behaviour, comes out into the stormy weather to help.
 Chastened, she tells Gabriel that she was a fool to fall prey to Troy's flattery.